studentinsights/studentinsights/CONTRIBUTING.md

 ## Have an Issue With Us?
 Good!

 One of the most valuable ways anybody can contribute to this project is by identifying bugs and other issues to look at.
-It is easy to create an issue ticket on GitHub with the click of a button.
-Before you submit a new issue, please take a look at the other issues (open and closed) and the README file to check if it is already be addressed.
+It is easy to create an issue ticket on GitHub with the [click of a button](https://github.com/studentinsights/studentinsights/issues/new).
+Before you submit a new issue, please take a look at the other issues (both [open](https://github.com/studentinsights/studentinsights/issues?q=is%3Aopen+is%3Aissue) and [closed](https://github.com/studentinsights/studentinsights/issues?q=is%3Aissue+is%3Aclosed) and the [README](README.md) file to check if it is already be addressed.

 ## If It's Tuesday, It Must Be Hack Night!